|Grosse Ile Township Schools|

 The Board of Education is committed to maintaining a safe school environment.
 The Board believes that school crime and violence are multifaceted problems which need to be addressed in a manner that utilizes the best resources and coordinated efforts of School District personnel, law enforcement agencies, and families.
 The Board further believes that school administrators and local law enforcement officials must work together to provide for the safety and welfare of students while they are at school or a school-sponsored activity or while enroute to or from school, or a school-sponsored activity.
 The Board also believes that the first step in addressing school crime and violence is to assess the extent and nature of the problem(s) or threat, and then plan and implement strategies that promote school safety and minimize the likelihood of school crime and violence.

 Annually, the Superintendent shall convene a meeting for the purpose of reviewing the provisions of theSchool Safety Information Policy Agreement, and making modifications as deemed necessary and proper; discussing additional training that might be needed; and, discussing any other such related matters as may be deemed to be necessary by the participants.
 Participants in this meeting may include the Superintendent and representatives from the local law enforcement agency.
-Building administrators and the Transportation Supervisor may also be invited to participate in the meeting.
+Building administrators, teachers, parents, students in grades 6 through 12, the Fire Marshall or his/her designee, and the Transportation Supervisor may also be invited to participate in the meeting.

 The Superintendent may make a report to the Board about this annual review and recommend the approval and adoption of any proposed revisions or additions.